 Students are expected to be on time, whether in class or online.
-If a student arrives at school after 07:30, they must report to the Middle School Office prior to attending class to receive an attendance slip.
+If a student arrives to class after 07:40, they must report to the Middle School Office prior to attending class to receive an attendance slip.
 Tardies may result in detentions or attendance probation.
 It is the responsibility of the parents to ensure that their non-bus students are punctual to school to ensure their child is prepared for Learning Block 1.
-Please note morning tardies are recorded on the student's report.
+Please note: tardies are recorded on the student's report.

-4.4.16 TEXTBOOKS AND SUPPLIES
+4.4.16 TEXTBOOKS, LIBRARY BOOKS AND SUPPLIES